jfrog/project-examples/terraform-example/README.md

+## This example and documentation are for the Beta v.1 of the Terraform Repositories, available exclusively to JFrog Beta customers.

 # Terraform Example
-## This example and documentation is for the Beta v.1 of the Terraform Repositories, available exclusively to JFrog Beta customers.

 ## Overview
 This example demonstrates how to publish terraform modules to Artifactory.